 Mill locations help us pinpoint where palm fruit is processed which tells us more about where oil palm plantations are located – and therefore where the risks might be greatest.

 The Universal Mill List

-The Universal Mill List (UML) (Opens in a new window) brings greater transparency and promotes an industry-wide shift toward a single, harmonised and verified set of information for palm oil mill locations.
-Created by the World Resources Institute, Rainforest Alliance, Proforest and Daemeter, it identifies and maps over 1,850 mills across 26 countries to provide a better framework for companies looking to monitor and report on their commitments.
+The Universal Mill List (UML) brings greater transparency and promotes an industry-wide shift towards a single, harmonised and verified set of information for palm oil mill locations, using a public and standardised method.
+Created by the World Resources Institute, Rainforest Alliance, Proforest and Daemeter, it identifies and maps over 2,000 mills across 26 countries to provide a better framework for companies looking to monitor and report on their commitments.

 The UML combines data from processors, traders and consumer goods manufacturers, the Roundtable on Sustainable Palm Oil (RSPO) and Rainforest Alliance.
 Unilever contributes data to ensure that there is continual improvement in the accuracy and coverage of the Universal Mill List.

 Addressing concerns with our palm oil suppliers